alvart/proact-chat/README.md

-# proact-chat
+# Proact Chat

-A chat application with websocket communication
+A chat application with websocket communication.